Nuclei-Software/nuclei-sdk/doc/source/design/overview.rst

 Click :ref:`overview` to learn more about the Nuclei SDK project overview.

-For example, we have ported Nuclei SDK to use Segger embedded Studio and PlatformIO.
+For example, we have ported Nuclei SDK to use Segger embedded Studio, IAR Workbench and PlatformIO.

 Directory Structure
 -------------------